P3rf3ctXZer0/Pixelmon-BYOI/README.md

 * Macaw's Bridges - A simple mod that adds a lot of bridges!

-* Macaw's Doors - Adds vanila doors with every wood color and new unique doors!

 * Macaw's Roofs - Build roofs with actual roofs instead of stairs!

-* Macaw's Windows - Adds over 100 windows into Minecraft!
-With all logs and planks variations.

 * More Buckets - Adds a bunch of useful buckets for different materials!